tiernan20/tiernan20/README.md

 - 👀 I’m interested in ... cloud computing
 - 🌱 I’m currently learning ...aws
 - 💞️ I’m looking to collaborate on ... python
-- 📫 How to reach me ... linkin
+- 📫 How to reach me ... linkedin